 - 2. Final exams cannot be given before their scheduled times.
 Students need to check the final exam schedule before planning return flights or other events at the end of the semester. - 3.
-Students taking a late exam because of an unauthorized absence are charged a late exam fee. - 4.
-Students are to be in compliance with University, school, and departmental policies regarding the Whole Person Assessment requirements.
-Students should consult the Whole Person Assessment handbooks for requirements regarding general education and the students' majors.
+Students taking a late exam because of an unauthorized absence are charged a late exam fee.

+- 4. Students are to be in compliance with University, school, and departmental policies regarding the Whole Person Assessment requirements. - a.
-- a.
 The penalty for not submitting electronically or for incorrectly submitting an artifact is a zero for that assignment. - b.
-By submitting an assignment, the student gives permission for the assignment to be assessed electronically.

-B. Department Policies and Procedures
+By submitting an assignment, the student gives permission for the assignment to be assessed electronically. - B. Department Policies and Procedures